-For centuries, practitioners of Chinese medicine have used Astragalus Root (Bai Zhu) for immunity support, and now others across the globe are catching onto this herb's power.
+For centuries, practitioners of Chinese medicine have used Astragalus Root (Huang Qi) for immunity support, and now others across the globe are catching onto this herb's power.

 Your Greatest Defense

 The immune system is our body’s greatest barrier against illness causing infections and toxins.
 Comprised of the spleen, the thymus gland, bone marrow, and an extensive network of lymph nodes, it works as a defense mechanism against unwanted pathogens, viruses, and bacteria.